onefact/assisted-living/README.md

 See [here](https://onefact.org/assisted-living) for more information about the dataset and a link to the preprint extended abstract.

-The dataset of assisted living facilities is `assisted-living-facilites`, and it is available as a CSV and an Excel.
+The dataset of assisted living facilities is `assisted-living-facilites.csv`.

 Brief description of the repository:
 - `notebooks` contains most of our code used to process, clean, and analyize the data.
 File paths are somewhat broken due to rearranging file structure.